rochars/minibuffer/CONTRIBUTING.md

-# Contributing to minibuffer
+# Contributing

 **minibuffer** welcomes all contributions from anyone willing to work in good faith with other contributors and the community.
 No contribution is too small and all contributions are valued.

+## Bug fixes and features
+Bug fixes and features should always come with tests.
+Look at other tests to see how they should be structured.

-## To run the tests:
+### To run the tests:
 ```
 npm test
 ```

-## To build:
+### To build:
 ```
 npm run build
 ```
-Look at [BUILDING.md](BUILDING.md) for details on building **minibuffer**.
+Look at [BUILDING.md](https://github.com/rochars/minibuffer/blob/master/BUILDING.md) for details on building **minibuffer**.

 ## Style guide
 **minibuffer** code should follow the Google JavaScript Style Guide:
 https://google.github.io/styleguide/jsguide.html

 ## Code of conduct
-This project is bound by a Code of Conduct: The [Contributor Covenant, version 1.4](https://github.com/rochars/minibuffer/blob/master/docs/CODE_OF_CONDUCT.md), also available at https://www.contributor-covenant.org/version/1/4/code-of-conduct.html
+This project is bound by a code of conduct: The [Contributor Covenant, version 1.4](https://github.com/rochars/minibuffer/blob/master/CODE_OF_CONDUCT.md), also available at https://www.contributor-covenant.org/version/1/4/code-of-conduct.html

+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting rocha.rafaelsilva@gmail.com.

 ## Developer's Certificate of Origin 1.1
 By making a contribution to this project, I certify that: